bmink/microarcade/README.md

 # microarcade

 A tiny gaming console with 1-bit graphics and rotary encoders.
-It is built from cheap components and the firmware was written completely from scratch (no 3rd party libraries).
+It is built from cheap components and the firmware is written completely from scratch (no 3rd party libraries).

 ## Why rotary encoders?

 They're my favorite input devices for small builds.
 They take up very little space yet allow you to do just about any type of input.
-I have long wondered whether it would be possible to build a small console that uses two rotary encoders for its input, supporting both single- and multi-user play.
+I have long wondered whether it would be fun to build and play a small console that uses two rotary encoders for its input, supporting both single- and multi-user play.
-(Verdict: you can!)
+(Verdict: it is!)

 ## Why no 3rd party libraries?

-First off, we are not talking about bare metal. `microarcade` is based on ESP32 and so is built using `esp-idf`, and runs on `FreeRTOS`.
-I'm only talking about drivers to talk to the connected peripherals...
+To be clear, we are not talking about bare metal. `microarcade` is based on ESP32 and so is built using `esp-idf`, and runs on `FreeRTOS`.
+I'm only talking about code to talk to the connected peripherals...

-The two main types of peripherals the MCU interfaces with is the OLED display and the rotary encoders.
+The two main types of peripherals the MCU interfaces with are the OLED display and the rotary encoders.
 (There is also a separate clock module but that is very simple to interface with using i2c).